pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 .. class:: GCM(initialization_vector, tag=None)

     GCM (Galois Counter Mode) is a mode of operation for block ciphers.
 It is an AEAD (authenticated encryption with additional data) mode.
+AEAD is a type of block cipher mode that encrypts the message as well as authenticating it (and optionally additional data that is not encrypted) simultaneously.

     :param bytes initialization_vector: Must be random bytes.
 They do not need to be kept secret (they can be included